publiclab/plots2/README.md

 * Fedora/Red Hat/CentOS: `sudo yum install sqlite` -- you may need `sqlite-devel` as well.

-### Search
+### Solr search engine

+[Solr](https://lucene.apache.org/solr/) is a standalone search server.
+You put documents in it (called "indexing") via JSON, XML, CSV or binary over HTTP.
+You query it via HTTP GET and receive JSON, XML, CSV or binary results.
+Solr enables powerful matching capabilities including phrases, wildcards, joins, grouping and much more across any data type.
-We use the [solr](https://lucene.apache.org/solr/) search engine via the [sunspot gem](https://github.com/sunspot/sunspot).
+We use the Solr search engine via the [sunspot gem](https://github.com/sunspot/sunspot) and using an adapter called [sunspot_rails](https://github.com/outoftime/sunspot_rails) to communicate to solr search server through our rails app.
 Solr requires Java, which is therefore a requirement for running the `rake test:solr` test suite (see [Testing](#testing), below), which runs tests of the search functionality using the files in `/test/solr/`; on a Debian/Ubuntu system, you can install the necessary libraries with:

 `sudo apt-get install openjdk-7-jre openjdk-7-jdk`